 Is it hard to break into teaching English online?

 Nope!
 In fact, getting set up with teaching online happens to be relatively straightforward.

 The start-up costs are fairly low – you’ll need to have a decent computer or smartphone, high-speed internet, a webcam and quiet space in which to work.

 Oh, and most online English tutoring companies will want you to have your Bachelor’s degree done and dusted.
 Some hiring companies will also want you to have some teaching experience.

 Do I need an ESL certification to teach English online?

 For the most part, yes, you do.

-If you’re looking to land an ESL teaching job with one of the many online language schools and online tutoring companies currently hiring native English speakers worldwide, you’ll greatly increase your marketability if you have an ESL certificate.
+If you’re looking to land an ESL teaching job with one of the many online language schools and online tutoring companies currently hiring English speakers worldwide, you’ll greatly increase your marketability if you have an ESL certificate.
 Bonus: you’ll also have a lot more self-confidence when you do start teaching English online.